donivanjames/BNSv1-2/README.md

 - Turning screen on mobile doesn't trigger resize

 **Optimizations**
-- Too much HTML can slow down page, try to reduce amount of divs to just one or two
+- Too much HTML can slow down page, try to reduce amount of divs to just one or two (could just apply different css elements to one UI div)
 - Get mobile version working properly
 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times